biomassives/sextosol-blog-theme/docs/_posts/exhibitions-artists-in-the-garden.md

 summary: ''

 ---
-Deland Museum of Art Fundraiser
+Mark your calendar for Artists in the Garden, an outdoor fundraiser presented by the Guild of the Museum of Art DeLand.